tomysaman/cf-lnav-cfml-logger-format/readme.md

 ### Crafting the regexp pattern

-The regexp pattern in the format definition file might look massive, but it is mostly due to we need to escape all the double quotes from CF log files and the regexp character classes (such as `\d`) within json.
+The regexp pattern in the format definition file might look massive, but it is mostly due to we need to escape all the double quotes used in a CF log file as well as the regexp character classes (such as `\d`).
 Below is an explanation on how the one in this repo is constructed.

 A CF log line can be something likes:
 > `"INFO","XNIO-1 task-2","05/18/2022","09:48:55","lucee.runtime.CFMLFactoryImpl","Reset 6 Unused PageContexts"`